man455/wordpress-job-manager/readme.txt

     *    Icons can be assigned to jobs, to make them stand out in the listing
 	*    Customisable fields, so you can display information about your jobs specific to your situation
 	*    Powerful templating system, allowing you to control the look and feel of your jobs and job boards
+	*    Jobs can be easily archived or made public as needed
+	*    Widgets to fit into your WordPress theme
 *    *Job Management*
     *    Jobs can be defined to display between certain dates, or indefinitely
     *    Simple admin interface for editing, updating and creating jobs